Has God Forsaken Me? eBook #28

 Has God Forsaken Me? is my newest 2017 emotion-filled western frontier eBook.
 I’ve made this comment section so I can share with visitors to my website what readers feel about this particular eBook.
 To share your comments too, just go back up to the top of the page and Click on the Contact Me tab.

 Amazon Kindle Comment on July 20, 2017… Wow!
 What a wonderful story.
 I feel the author’s choice to depict Florence Thompson as the mother in “has God Forsaken Me?” was perfect.
 Journeying across the Kansas plains in the 1890’s was a brutal journey.
-The author’s story kept me turning the pages and wiping my eyes following Noah, Tess and her children from Missouri to Colorado.
+The author’s story kept me turning the pages and wiping my eyes following Noah, Kimberley and her children from Missouri to Colorado.

 Download Your eBook Now!
 Price: $3.99